All companies

 The company raised a $50M Series C in January 2024 led by Accel with participation from Insight Partners, bringing total disclosed funding to approximately $143M.
 That round followed the November 2023 launch of Universal-1 — the company’s highest-accuracy English transcription model at the time — and positioned AssemblyAI as the leading independent speech AI infrastructure provider for developers, competing with Deepgram, Google Cloud Speech-to-Text, AWS Transcribe, and Microsoft Azure Speech.

-AssemblyAI’s product suite now covers three layers: core transcription (async and real-time), Audio Intelligence (structured analysis of the transcript), and LeMUR (an LLM reasoning layer applied directly to audio context).
-Each layer is priced separately and composably, letting developers pay only for the capabilities they use.
+AssemblyAI’s product suite now spans six priced surfaces: the Pre-recorded (async) Speech-to-Text API, the Realtime (streaming) Speech-to-Text API, a Voice Agent API, Speech Understanding (structured analysis of the transcript), Guardrails (safety/compliance filtering), and the LLM Gateway (an LLM reasoning layer applied directly to audio context, billed per token).
+Each surface is priced separately and composably, letting developers pay only for the capabilities they use.

 Pricing summary : pure per-second billing, no monthly seat fees

 AssemblyAI runs a pure usage-based pricing model.
 There are no subscription tiers, no seat fees, and no monthly minimums for self-serve customers.
-You pay for what you process: async transcription is billed per hour at $0.15/hr (Universal-2) or $0.21/hr (Universal-3 Pro), with incremental per-hour add-on fees for each Speech Understanding feature you enable, and separate per-token billing for the LLM Gateway.
+You pay for what you process: async transcription is billed per hour at $0.15/hr (Universal-2) or $0.21/hr (Universal-3.5 Pro); realtime streaming from $0.15/hr (up to $0.45/hr for Universal-3.5 Pro Realtime); a Voice Agent API at $4.50/hr ($0.075/min); incremental per-hour add-on fees for each Speech Understanding and Guardrails feature you enable; and separate per-token billing for the LLM Gateway.

 This model mirrors how usage-based pricing works in cloud infrastructure — the bill expands proportionally with consumption, making it friendly for startups with variable audio volumes and potentially expensive for teams that underestimate usage.
 Unlike the flat-rate subscription models used by many AI tools (see the AI pricing shift away from per-user licenses), AssemblyAI’s pricing scales linearly with every hour of audio processed.

 What makes this different: Most speech API vendors charge a single flat rate that hides model quality trade-offs.
-AssemblyAI separates model accuracy (Universal-2 vs. Universal-3 Pro) from feature add-ons (speaker ID, entities, translation, PII redaction), giving developers granular control over the cost/capability trade-off.
-Stacking several Speech Understanding features can meaningfully raise the effective per-hour rate — a cost dynamic that is not obvious from the headline pricing.
+AssemblyAI separates model accuracy (Universal-2 vs. Universal-3.5 Pro) from feature add-ons (speaker ID, entities, translation, PII redaction, guardrails), giving developers granular control over the cost/capability trade-off.
+Stacking several Speech Understanding and Guardrails features can meaningfully raise the effective per-hour rate — a cost dynamic that is not obvious from the headline pricing.

 Pricing by product